-2. Local government revenue fines and fees BARS Codes
+- 2. Local government revenue fines and fees BARS Codes - Step 1 Does the government control the asset?

 Yes, the government is collecting the fines and fees and holding the monies in their bank account.

 Step 2(a) - Are the assets derived solely from the government's own-source revenue?